 Divorce cases can be extremely emotional, and factually and legally complex.
 The last thing you need is a Phoenix divorce attorney that unnecessarily complicates your divorce case, or throws fuel on the fire without your knowledge or permission.
 At Bishop Law Offices, P.C., our divorce attorneys put their egos aside and represent you based upon your best interests.
 You will be involved in all aspects of the proceedings.
 Our attorneys will ensure that you make all-important final decisions regarding your divorce proceedings after being informed of your rights and chances of success.
 We make sure you understand the “why’s” and “how’s” of your case.

 You do not just write a blank check at our firm.
 Not all divorce cases fit one mold.
-You should not be charged for services that are not reasonable and necessary for your case.
+You should not be charged for services that are not reasonable for your case.
 At Bishop Law Offices, P.C., we tailor your representation to your specific needs.
 Sometimes our clients are involved in a very nasty divorce and need assertive and diligent representation on an almost daily basis.
 Others may be in a situation that a reasonable settlement can be reached very quickly in the proceedings.
 Our divorce attorneys have many years of experience.
 Your case is not going to be passed off onto a young and inexperienced associate.
-Our attorneys pride themselves on being able to take an approach that serves our client’s best interests, whether such means litigation, or a quick and inexpensive settlement.
+Our attorneys pride themselves on being able to take an approach that serves our client’s best interests, whether such means litigation or a quick and inexpensive settlement.

 To learn more about our Firm’s top credentials and our numerous awards and recognitions click here.